schulle4u/yellow-extensions-schulle4u/spoiler/README.md

 ---
 Title: Twitter
 ---
 This is our twitter feed.
-Klick on the link to hide it.
+Click on the link to hide it.

 [spoilerstart twitterfeed "Show or hide Twitter feed" block]
 [twitter datendesigner]